stormpath/stormpath-documentation/source/idsite.rst

 .. only:: java

   You'll need to create a controller or action that handles the Callback URI.
-Then, you can use the SDK to consume this assertion:
+Then you can use the SDK to consume this assertion:

   .. literalinclude:: code/java/idsite/consume_assertion.java
     :language: csharp